se-edu/se-book/processModels/introduction/iterativeModels/text.md

 <img src="{{baseUrl}}/processModels/introduction/iterativeModels/images/diagram.png" height="300" />
 <p/>

-**In this model, each of the iterations produces a new version of the product.** Feedback on the version can then be fed to the next iteration.
+**In this model, each of the iterations produce a new version of the product.** Feedback on the new version can then be fed to the next iteration.
 Taking the Minesweeper game as an example, the iterative model will deliver a fully playable version from the early iterations.
-However, the first iteration will have primitive functionality, for example, a clumsy text based UI, fixed board size, limited randomization etc. These functionalities will then be improved in later releases.
+However, the first iteration will have primitive functionality, for example, a clumsy text based UI, fixed board size, limited randomization, etc. These functionalities will then be improved in later releases.

 **The iterative model can take a _breadth-first_ or a _depth-first_ approach to iteration planning.**
 * **breadth-first**: an iteration evolves all major components in parallel %%e.g., add a new feature fully, or enhance an existing feature%%.